|

 Flicking the Sturmey-Archer

-Lever to the lowest gear,
+lever to the lowest gear,

-Standing to push the pedals harder,
+standing to push the pedals,

-Zig-zagging the front wheel
+zig-zagging the front wheel

-Up Imberhorne Lane.
+up Imberhorne Lane.

 I alone can have this memory

-Not some other boy, his sodden
+not some other boy, his sodden

-School cap cutting into his brow,
+school cap cutting into his brow,

-Coasting now as the star-constellation
+coasting now as the star-constellation

-Of East Grinstead rises above the fields.
+of East Grinstead rises above the fields.

 The recollection comes and goes

-Like the power from the bike's dynamo.
+like the power from the bike's dynamo.

 If I pause, the light glimmers down.

-The harder I push, the more the lamp shines. |
+The harder I push, the more the lamp shines.